– These vegan truffles are like a million little kisses –

 - 1/2 vanilla bean

-- 1/2 cup dairy-free unsweetened cocoa powder + more for coating, if you like
+- 1/2 cup dairy-free unsweetened cocoa powder plus more for coating, if you like

 - In the pitcher of a blender, combine cashews, maple syrup, coconut oil, and salt.
 Using a sharp paring knife, slit the vanilla bean down the center and use a spoon to scrape out the tiny beans, adding them to the blender.
 Discard the empty pod.
 Blend to a smooth paste.
 Add cocoa powder and continue to blend until you've got a smooth, velvety texture.